spicychillisus/spicychillisus/README.md

-what if i told you i cannot code at all and everything here was just made with chatgpt?
+what if i told you i cannot code at all and everything here was just made with chatgpt
 * that is a lie btw